Skip to footer content

 $vbLabelText $csharpLabel

-This code attempts to create a PDF file but encounters the exception because XMLWorker couldn't parse the HTML content successfully.
-The write operation completes, but no content gets added to the document pdfdoc, resulting in an empty file.
-This parsing failure is one of the most common issues developers face when working with HTML to PDF conversion in ASP.NET applications running on a server.
+This code attempts to create a PDF file from HTML but encounters the exception because XMLWorker couldn't parse the HTML content successfully.
+The write operation completes, but no content gets added to the document, resulting in an empty file.
+This parsing failure is one of the most common issues developers face when working with HTML to PDF conversion in ASP.NET applications.
+The issue grows more complex when dealing with custom CSS styles or JavaScript-rendered content.

-Why Does XMLWorker Face the Same Issue in New Documents?
+Why Does the Replacement Library Face the Same Issue?

 While XMLWorker replaced the deprecated HTMLWorker, it still encounters the same issue with certain HTML structures.
-The problem persists because XMLWorker has strict parsing requirements, as documented in iText's official forums:
+The problem persists because XMLWorker has strict parsing requirements, as documented in iText's official forums.
+This limitation affects developers trying to implement pixel-perfect HTML to PDF conversion or working with responsive CSS layouts in modern web applications.

 public static void CreatePDF(string html, string path)